List of fentanyl analogues: Organic chemistry

-The first case studied here is fentanyl itself, or propionyl-4-anilino-N-phenethylpiperidine, the most well known of the fentanyl analogues and the eponymous molecule (namesake) for the whole chemical categorey.
+The first case studied here is fentanyl itself, or propionyl-4-anilino-N-phenethylpiperidine, the most well known of the fentanyl analogues and the eponymous molecule (namesake) for the whole chemical category.
 The only identified stereocenter is found at the 4-carbon, opposite the piperidine nitrogen but adjacent to the aniline nitrogen.
 This seems to be a stereocenter because of the apparent 4 unique substituents.
 We transfer this stereocenter to the equivalent molecule cyclohexanol, with an analogous apparent stereocenter.
 Once we draw out the potential stereoisomers, we see that the two structures are super-imposable in three dimensions, and therefore are the self-same molecule.
 For this reason fentanyl does not have R/S assignments.

 The second case studied here is of 3-methylfentanyl.
 There are two potential stereocenters, at the 4-carbon and also at the 3-carbon, where there is additionally a methyl group.
 Now, we mark both 3 and 4 carbon as potential stereocenters with an asterisk (*), and see how many potential stereoisomers we can eliminate.
 We see that of the four permutations of stereoisomers, none are super-imposable in three dimensions, meaning each is a unique stereoisomer and that both potential stereocenters were true.
-This gives 4 potential R/S assignments, 1R3S, 1R3R, 1S3S, 1S3R.
-What is particularly interesting and quite a contrast from the previous example of cyclohexanol, is the stereocenter at C-4 is indeed a true stereocenter here, whereas in the pervious example of cyclohexanol as an analogy to fentanyl, the C-4 was not a true stereocenter.
+This gives four potential R/S assignments, 1R3S, 1R3R, 1S3S, 1S3R.
+What is particularly interesting and quite a contrast from the previous example of cyclohexanol, is the stereocenter at C-4 is indeed a true stereocenter here, whereas in the previous example of cyclohexanol as an analogy to fentanyl, the C-4 was not a true stereocenter.
 This changed because the modification of the C-3 carbon without an equivalent change on the C-2 carbon created an imbalance between two formerly identical substituents, creating a novel stereocenter where there was not one previously.
 This is why it is so important to follow the 4 steps in the above procedure every time, as "inherited procedural wisdom" may hold an organic chemist back in finding the true or correct answer.